 - Remember the word "preamble"?
 It is the introduction to the UDHR. - Let's find out WHY the United Nations commission wrote the UDHR.
 Listen for the words inherent, equal and inalienable.
+(For illustration see page 11)

 Have a student read the first sentence of the Preamble (page 14).